dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 ## Takeaways

+- Revocation does need need to be "solved", for the public web PKI.
+We have the solution.
-- Short-lived certificates are the answer for the public Web PKI
+- Short-lived certificates are the solution for revocation in the public Web PKI
 - Other PKIs may have other needs and potential solutions.
 Not all PKIs are the Web PKI.
 - We do not need another marginally better CRL compression scheme.
 - We need to keep reducing certificate lifetimes.